 While I might look back in twenty years and think, “what was I wearing?”
 I don’t want to look back next year and think it.
 Keeping your outfit choices to classic, timeless pieces!
-A great pair of dark wash jeans and a sweater, a classic dress, a button down and cardigan are all great options!
+A timeless pair of dark wash jeans (I swear by these!) and a sweater, a classic dress, a cute top and cardigan are all great options!

 Remember when everyone used to do the matching khaki pants and white top photos?
 Instead pick a color scheme and try to have everyone stick to it.
 The first year we took family photos, my mom, dad, and sister were in town.
 Since we had a larger group and were working with only the clothes they brought with them, we went with all neutrals.
 Grays, blacks, and tans are something everyone has in their wardrobe, which brings me to the next tip…

 And one last tip because I can’t help myself: play with texture!
 You can see with our photos that neutral doesn’t have to mean boring.
-Mix cableknit sweaters with other knits.
+Mix cable knit sweaters with other knits.
 Try lace and denim.
 Throw in some suede or leather!
 And of course, have fun!